prashanth-31/NeuraForge-The_Digital_Frontier_of_Autonomous_Intelligence/implementation/docs/architecture.md

 ### Tool-First Agent Loops
 - **Mandatory Tool Evidence**: Each agent must log at least one successful MCP tool invocation before returning an answer when tooling is enabled.
 The orchestrator enforces this policy and will fail the run with a `ToolFirstPolicyViolation` if an agent attempts to respond without validated tool output.
 - **Execution Wiring**: `Orchestrator` wraps the shared `ToolService` per agent invocation, records per-tool success/failure metrics, and propagates violation events to the task stream and state store for auditability.
-- **Local MCP Router**: `ToolService` talks to the in-process MCP router (`/mcp/tools/...`) so adapters run inside the FastAPI app; aliases such as `finance.snapshot` resolve to `finance/yfinance` and benefit from shared caching, retries, and circuit-breaker safeguards.
+- **Local MCP Router**: `ToolService` talks to the in-process MCP router (`/mcp/tools/...`) so adapters run inside the FastAPI app; aliases such as `finance.snapshot` resolve to `finance/alpha_vantage` and benefit from shared caching, retries, and circuit-breaker safeguards.
 - **Metadata Enrichment**: Agent outputs are automatically annotated with a `tools_used` list (alias, resolved identifier, cache status, latency) so downstream planners, reviewers, and telemetry dashboards can trace the provenance of every response.
 - **Failure Handling**: If a tool call errors, the orchestrator surfaces the failure details and aborts the run rather than allowing an LLM-only fallback, keeping the system aligned with the tool-first contract.
-- **Finance Snapshot Resilience**: The `finance/yfinance` adapter now falls back to on-demand historical bars when live quote APIs rate-limit, normalising metrics (price, change, volume, timestamps) before returning them to agents and ensuring follow-up analyses cite up-to-date figures.
+- **Finance Snapshot Resilience**: The new `finance/alpha_vantage` adapter pulls live quotes/fundamentals from Alpha Vantage with built-in throttling and caching, while the legacy Yahoo adapter remains available for fallback scenarios.

 ### Memory Strategy
 - **Working Memory (Redis)**: Recent conversation turns, agent state, cache entries for quick lookups.